DikeshChavhan/mini-ecommerce-sql-powerbi-project/README.md

 ## 📌 Project Overview
 This project simulates a real-world Mini E-Commerce system and demonstrates end-to-end data handling — from **database design and SQL analytics** to **Power BI dashboarding**.
-It covers customer orders, products, and sales transactions, and generates business insights such as **revenue trends, top customers, category performance, and AOV**.
+It covers customer orders, products, and sales transactions, and generates business insights such as **revenue trends, top customers, category performance, and AOV(Average-output-value)**.

 The project is designed to reflect **industry-level database design, analytics logic, and reporting workflow**.